signed/talk-contract-tests/notes/walkthrough.md

   Who actually uses this field?
 - Spring upgrades

-- Consumer can can change its test if they are breaking
+- Consumer can change its test if they are breaking
-- Provider can can change its test if they are breaking
+- Provider can change its test if they are breaking
 - Contract can only be changed if booth agree